-A robotic cholecystectomy is an advanced, minimally-invasive procedure for removing the gallbladder.
+Laparoscopic and robotic cholecystectomy procedures are advanced, minimally-invasive techniques for removing the gallbladder.
 This may be necessary if you develop one of the many forms of gallbladder disease, including gallstones, inflammation (cholecystitis), infection, or a blockage (biliary dyskinesia).
 The problem with gallbladder disease is that it can remain asymptomatic for years, preventing early treatment of the disease that can sometimes be controlled by dietary changes.
-However, once you actually begin to feel the symptoms of gallbladder disease, surgery is often the only way to effectively correct the problem.
+However, once you actually begin to feel the symptoms of gallbladder disease, surgery is often the most effective way to correct the problem.
 Otherwise, you may continue to experience pain, tissue decay, and digestive problems that can pose great dangers to your health.
 Our highly-skilled and experienced team of surgeons at Suburban Surgical Care Specialists/Kane Center are well-equipped to help you if you are experiencing symptoms of gallbladder disease.

 - What the Gallbladder Does